 It’s a given — good friends who nurture healthy communication and trust make a great team.
 If you’re not taking our word for it, here’s what Google concluded after years of studying teamwork effectiveness.
 Trust is what matters most.

-In a business environment, this means your team members feel safe to take risks in the office.
+In a business environment, your team members feel safe to take risks in the office.
 The risk can be a groundbreaking idea or simply admitting a mistake.
-Admittedly, building trust is not a quick or simple fix that happens overnight.
+Admittedly, building trust is a process that takes time and effort.
 It starts with recruiting team members whose strengths and weaknesses are in harmony.

-For this group to be effective, each member also has to be a good cultural fit for your company, espousing values and beliefs that drive your organization’s mission.
+For this group to be influential, each member must be an excellent cultural fit for your company, espousing values and beliefs that drive your organization’s mission.
 But ultimately, nurturing trust and friendship among your employees comes down to those little day-to-day things.

 While occasional team building cannot hurt, it’s equally important to encourage your team members to take breaks during their working hours.